pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

 7. **Match Scheduling**: Match dates cannot be in the past and must be within event period
 8. **Future Matches**: Status updates and winner/qualifier selection blocked for future matches
 9. **Knockout Validation**: System automatically validates knockout match eligibility
-10. **Participation Limits**: All limits enforced by system, cannot be bypassed
-11. **Points Table**: Only available for dual_team and dual_player sports
+10. **Points Table**: Only available for dual_team and dual_player sports
-12. **League Matches**: Only allowed for dual_team and dual_player sports
+11. **League Matches**: Only allowed for dual_team and dual_player sports
-13. **Final Matches**: Cannot schedule new matches if final match exists (scheduled or completed)
+12. **Final Matches**: Cannot schedule new matches if final match exists (scheduled or completed)
-14. **Status Changes**: Cannot change status from completed/draw/cancelled to any other status
+13. **Status Changes**: Cannot change status from completed/draw/cancelled to any other status
-15. **Year Management**: Only one year can be active at a time (determined by dates)
+14. **Year Management**: Only one year can be active at a time (determined by dates)
-16. **Event Year and Event Name**: Both parameters must be provided together when required, or neither when optional
-17. **Event ID**: System uses both event year and event name to isolate data between different events
+15. **Event ID**: System uses `event_id` to isolate data between different events
-18. **Event Year Updates**: Updates allowed until registration end date; deletes allowed only before registration start date
+16. **Event Year Updates**: Updates allowed until registration end date; deletes allowed only before registration start date
-19. **Cache Refresh**: UI components refresh immediately after database operations
+17. **Cache Refresh**: UI components refresh immediately after database operations
-20. **Coordinator Role**: Coordinators can perform admin operations for their assigned sports only
+18. **Coordinator Role**: Coordinators can perform admin operations for their assigned sports only

 ---